pawlh/less-watch-compile/README.md

 # less-watch-compile
-Watch specified directory for changes to LESS files, and save the generated CSS where specified
+Watch specified directory or file for changes to LESS files, and save the generated CSS where specified

 ### Installation
 Install from the [npm registry](https://www.npmjs.com/)